Traditional Application Process

-Evidence of having completed 100 hours of observation in two different physical therapy settings with a physical therapist with a minimum of 20 hours in each setting.
+For students applying Fall 2015 or after: evidence of having completed 60 hours of observation in three different physical therapy settings with a physical therapist and a minimum of 20 hours in each setting.
 These hours must be completed prior to application and will need to be verified through PTCAS.

 Completion of the required liberal arts prerequisites, program prerequisites and competencies prior to beginning the professional program.

 Students from The University of Findlay may apply the fall of their junior year, transfer students the fall of their senior year.